 Dean Scholz (Architectural Designer) finished week #165 working on the Earthbag Village (Pod 1).
 This week he updated the stairs and front door to meet code and added more south wall details.

 Dan Alleck (Designer and Illustrator) completed his 48th week helping with Earthbag Village renders.
-This week he finished work on the people, plant, and texture updates to this final view of the Earthbag Village looking South.
+This week he finished work on the people, plant, and texture updates to this final view of the Earthbag Village looking South for solving the global housing crisis.

 Shadi Kennedy (Artist and Graphic Designer) also completed his 58th week developing the Murphy bed instructions.
-This week’s focus was checking the details of the Bed Box section, integrating last week’s feedback on the benches section, and identifying final checks needed for the storage area.
+This week’s focus was checking the details of the Bed Box section, integrating last week’s feedback on the benches section, and identifying final checks needed for the storage area as a part of solving the global housing crisis.

 One Community is solving the global housing crisis through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space: